-Gregory Savela is currently the Senior Fellow and Discipline Chief for Engine Dynamics and Loads at Pratt & Whitney, a division of United Technologies Corporation.
-Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
-He has worked for Pratt & Whitney over twenty five years in the systems structures discipline on design-analysis and development-tests of military and commercial engines.
-He also supports legacy products as well as the transition of development programs to full production, notably the Joint Strike Fighter F135 engine and an array of engine models in the Next Generation PurePower® Geared Turbofan Engine.
-Gregory received his BSME from Michigan Technological University in

-1983 and started work at Pratt & Whitney immediately thereafter, applying his system-design-analysis education to the development and application of advanced balance techniques and bearing-dampers to engine designs.
+Senior Technical Fellow Pratt & Whitney Engines, UTC East Hartford, CT 06118, USA Gregory.sayela@pw.utc.com leader in the design, manufacture and service of aircraft engines and auxiliary power units.
+He has worked for Pratt & Whitney over twenty five years in the systems structures discipline working on the design-analysis and development-test of military and commercial engines.
+He also supports legacy products as well as the transition of development programs to full production, notably the Joint Strike Fighter F135 engine and an array of engine models in the Next Generation Product Family, or Geared TurboFanTM.
+Gregory received his BSME from Michigan Technological University in 1983 and started work at Pratt & Whitney immediately thereafter, applying his system-design-analysis education to the development and application of advanced balance techniques and bearingdampers to engine designs.
 It was in this early stage of his career that he was drawn to the rotor dynamics discipline owing to the impact of this on system level architecture and the interaction between component design level engineering and the rotor vibration behavior.
 Greg received his MSME from the University of Florida in 2000, concentrating on bearings and rotor dynamics to augment his practical experience in rotor dynamics and engine loads.
 Today he oversees the formal execution and review of rotor dynamics and loads work, consults on various rotor balance and engine vibration topics.